 Also we’re looking here at women with no “risk factors” so women who have no complications, totally straightforward etc. and that’s in ALL of these groups.
 All “low risk” women but all women who have had a baby before.

-You’d think that comparing these women there would be the same amount of instrumental births or cesareans in each birth setting right?
+So, you’d think that comparing these women there would be the same amount of instrumental births or cesareans in each birth setting right?
 As surely, the amount of babies needed to be born with intervention are the same in each group.

 Here are the stats…